SamTh3D3v/AltBrowser/Alt-Browser.package/AltKeyboardSearchInTree.class/README.md

 - On delete, if on prefix, delete prefix entirely and restart a level above.
 - On CR, close text entry and select

+baseIndex: first selected node when starting to type.

 Use a StringMorphEditor as an example, it has the logic for disappearing and is single line.
 StringMorphEditor is tied to a StringMorph, so I need my own subclass of TextMorph with a copy of the logic.

 Behavior is fairly specific to the way the tree is handled, but should show a nice blueprint about searching with on the fly search area creation.